NVIDIA/aistore/tools/ishard/README.md

 - `-shard_template`: the template used for generating output shards.
 Accepts Bash, Fmt, or At formats.
 - `-ext`: the extension used for generating output shards.
 - `-collapse`: If true, files in a subdirectory will be flattened and merged into its parent directory if their overall size doesn't reach the desired shard size.
+- `-progress`: If true, display the progress of processing objects in the source bucket.

 ## Initial Setup